-In recent years, the Chinese Central Authority (CCA) has been a model of inefficiency.
+In recent years, the Chinese Central Authority has been a model of inefficiency.

-Accordingly, to reduce this time, Legal Language Services has recommended filing for a default judgment under Article 15 of the HSC.
-The CCA, meanwhile, has not been unaware of the problems and, during 2019, it took steps to improve its service.
+Accordingly, to reduce this time, Legal Language Services has recommended filing for a default judgment under Article 15 of the Hague Service Convention.
+The Chinese Central Authority, meanwhile, has not been unaware of the problems and, during 2019 and 2020, it took steps to improve its service.

-Throughout 2019 — and especially during the fourth quarter — LLS noted that the CCA’s level of service has been substantially improving in the following ways:
+Throughout 2019 — and especially during the fourth quarter — into 2020 LLS noted that the Chinese Central Authority’s level of service has been substantially improving in the following ways:

-When service could not be effected because the address was bad, as part of the Hague Certificate of Non-Service, the CCA sometimes included a photograph of the empty and vacated premises.
+When service could not be effected because the address was bad, as part of the Hague Certificate of Non-Service, the Chinese Central Authority sometimes included a photograph of the empty and vacated premises.
 No other Central Authority provides such documentation.

-Furthermore, after discovering the address listed for a defendant to be bad, the CCA — occasionally and on its own initiative — performed address research and then served the defendant at a new address.
-While some Central Authorities will sometimes do this, the CCA, of late, has been doing so more frequently.
+Furthermore, after discovering the address listed for a defendant to be bad, the Chinese Central Authority — occasionally and on its own initiative — performed address research and then served the defendant at a new address.
+While some Central Authorities will sometimes do this, the Chinese Central Authority, of late, has been doing so more frequently.

-The CCA has computerized its process.
-Documents can now be submitted via the CCA’s webpage.
+The Chinese Central Authority has computerized its process.
+Documents can now be submitted via the Central Authority’s webpage.
 This new computerized request process holds the potential to result in reduced shipping fees and improved tracking.

-Additionally, while we are still receiving notices of completion of service requested before 2018, many requests for service initiated in 2019 were completed in 2019.
-That is to say, while there is still a backlog of requests made prior to 2019, the CCA’s computerization and innovations appear to have requests for service made in 2019 moving through the system at a pace comparable to other Central Authorities.
+Additionally, while we are still receiving notices of completion of service requested before 2018, many requests for service initiated in 2019 and 2020 were completed in 2019 and 2020.
+That is to say, while there is still a backlog of requests made prior to 2019, the Chinese Central Authority’s computerization and innovations appear to have requests for service made in 2019 and 2020 moving through the system at a pace comparable to other Central Authorities.

 While it is still too earlier to expect service in China to be completed in under a year, if this trend continues, there will likely be a much smaller need for Article 15 default judgements in the future.